unfoldingWord-dev/ts-android/app/src/main/assets/fonts/readme-noto-font.txt

-NotoSansSuper-Regular.ttf is a merge of these fonts
+NotoSansMultiLanguage-Regular.ttf is a merger of these fonts:
     NotoSans-Regular.ttf
     NotoSansGurmukhiUI-Regular.ttf
     NotoSerifGujarati-Regular.ttf